 Upfront, it’s worth acknowledging that you can certainly feel love for your partner while also deciding that your best option now is to end your romantic relationship with them.
 People and the life circumstances they encounter are equally dynamic, and the time or energy you’ve poured into a relationship in the past shouldn’t be reason alone to stick with it.
 Perhaps you’ve drifted out of the honeymoon phase with a partner only to uncover that your values aren’t as aligned as you thought.
 Or maybe you’ve each entered different stages of life, and your day-to-day realities are no longer as compatible.

 In any case, it helps to consider a few perennial reasons to break up with someone, according to relationship therapists, when making your decision.
 These scenarios will help you determine whether your relationship is worth working for—or if you’re clinging to a prior or nonexistent version of your partner at the expense of your well-being.

 7 reasons to break up with someone, even if you still have love for them

 1. You have cyclical arguments

-"No matter what you do and how you try to rectify issues that arise with your partner, there is no peaceful solution,” says relationship expert Susan Winter.
-"The two of you keep coming back to the same arguments, without conflict resolution.
-This process is exhausting and disallows any partnership growth.”
+You both feel past the point of compromise and effective problem-solving, as evidenced by you having the same argument repeatedly.
+“No matter what you do and how you try to rectify issues that arise with your partner, there seems to be no peaceful solution,” says relationship expert Susan Winter.
+“This process is exhausting and disallows any partnership growth.”